You’re talking, but nobody’s listening. You feel like the teacher in that Snoopy cartoon. Waaa -waaa-waaa-waaa-waaa.

-That’s when this family hit the reset button.
+That’s when this family followed this five-step plan above and hit the reset button.

-After just two one-hour support sessions this mom decided to ask her son to help her create a solution.
-She used the steps above.
-She approached the issue as a team, from her “center”and in a calm moment the following afternoon.
-She recapped the issue and her goal, free from “trigger” words and asked her son for ideas.
+This mom decided to ask her son to help her create a solution.
+She approached the issue as a team, from her “center” and in a calm moment the following afternoon.
+She recapped the issue and her goal, free from “trigger” words, and asked her son for ideas.
 She listened and wrote everything he offered in the way of a solution down.
-Through this process she felt calm, connected and on the same page as her son even in the face of discussing the misbehavior that had been driving her up a wall for weeks.
+Through this process, she felt calm, connected, and on the same page as her son even as they discussed the behavior that had been driving her up a wall for weeks.

 In the end, here’s the gem of an idea her son came up with:

 He decided if he put a long strip of paper with “x’s” all along the edge and taped it to the table, he would remember to keep his feet down.

 And wha-laa.
 It was that SIMPLE… and it worked.

 He listened that night, and the next, and the next, following the family rule to keep his feet under (instead of on) the table because of a solution he helped to craft.
 And he continues to follow this rule today, no sticky notes required; nightly battle transformed.

 Where could you and your family use a breakthrough toward more listening?
 I’d love to hear if and how you put these five strategies to the test and what you create with your family.
 Together.

 Mom of four, author, and parent educator Suzanne Tucker is the founder of Generation Mindful, a line of educational tools, toys, and online programs committed to connecting the generations playfully and nurturing the human spirit.